th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

 ### Download Helm charts

-These Helm charts contain deploy manifests for th2 infrastructure.
-It includes open source tools and th2 core components.
+These Helm charts contain deploy manifests for the th2 infrastructure.
+It includes the open source tools and th2 core components.

-It is needed to save Helm charts locally on the machine.
-So you will be able to install them in the Kubernetes cluster.
+You need to save the Helm charts locally on the machine, so that you can install them in the Kubernetes cluster.

 ```shell
 helm repo add kubernetes-dashboard https://kubernetes.github.io/dashboard/